HL7/davinci-crd/input/pagecontent/cards.md

 Of the response types in this guide, conformant CRD Clients **SHALL** support the [External Reference](#external-reference), [Instructions](#instructions-response-type), and  [Coverage Information](#coverage-information-response-type) responses and **SHOULD** support the remaining types.

 CRD Services **SHALL**, at minimum, demonstrate an ability to return the same as those listed as ‘SHALL’ for clients above.
+Also see specific support expectations for the [coverage information response type](#coverage-information-response-type).

 NOTE: Support for a response type does not mean that all orders/appointments/etc. will necessarily receive card guidance, merely that it must be able to return those response types for at least a subset of CRD invocations.